-When an accident occurs where an injury is involved, and the student misses a half day of school or needs to be evaluated by a health care provider, an accident report will be completed.
+When an accident occurs where an injury is involved, and the student misses a half day of school or needs to

 Action Plans and Rescue Medication

 Asthma, anaphylaxis, seizures and diabetes are illnesses which have the potential to cause life-threatening symptoms.
 A current Action Plan is to be provided to the school at the start of each school year, and if the plan changes during the school year.
 This plan, signed by the health care provider and the parent(s)/guardian(s)